duyamn/EECS2030-AW22/cs 2030 notes.md

 - the class isn't generic and the generic methods rely on their own generic types

 We can also make generic methods that rely on their own generic types in addition to the class' generic type or don't use the class' generic type altogether.

-# Note:
-hi,
-I'm thinking about remaking some of these notes so look out for that.